adeich/adeich.github.io/_posts/2019-08-10-estimating-pi-with-random-numbers.md

 ![hist](/images/pi_hist_dataset.png){: .align-center}

-If we just look at the sample mean and standard deviation here, they do a decent job:
+If we just look at the sample mean and standard deviation of this histogram, *already* they do more precise job estimating $$\pi$$ than our point estimate from earlier:

 ~~~ python
 print("""